Thimbleberry is a native semi-erect perennial, a rather thin, spindly shrub whose stems can reach up to 4 feet in height but tend to be sprawling.

 Habitat: Thimbleberry is a woodland plant requiring only partial sun and moderately moist soils, spreading by the underground rootstocks forming thickets.

 Names: The genus Rubus is the Latin name for the brambles - raspberries, blackberries, etc. The species parviflorus, means 'with small flowers', being derived from the root parvi, meaning 'small'.
 This is somewhat incongruous as the flowers are not small by Rubus standards.The author name for the plant classification, ‘Nutt.’ is for Thomas Nuttall (1786-1859) English botanist who lived and worked in America from 1808 to 1841.
-On his many expeditions he collected many species that had been originally collected by Louis and Clark but lost by them on their expedition return.
+On his many expeditions he collected many species that had been originally collected by Lewis and Clark but lost by them on their expedition return.
 He also collaborated with French botanist Francois Andre Michaux (1770-1855) in Michaux’s 3 volume North American Sylva.

 Thimbleberry is sometimes called Salmonberry, including by Eloise Butler back in the 1900s, but that name is more correctly applied to Rubus spectabilis.